 The municipality has been using tailings ponds near Lively for over 30 years as a disposal site for waste activated sludge from its wastewater treatment facilities.
 While this was once an acceptable practice, changing environmental standards and recurrent episodes of foul odour have made this disposal method unsustainable.

 The cost for the Biosolids Management Facility is $63.1 million.
 PPP Canada is funding $11 million of that amount.
+The City of Greater Sudbury has committed to the balance, over the 20-year operating term outlined in the contract.

 How will Greater Sudbury pay the capital costs?